Ekopalypse/NppLspClient/README.md

 ## Installation

-- Download and unpack the NppLspClient zip-archive (the last *dll*.zip from https://github.com/Ekopalypse/NppLspClient/releases to the folder "Notepad++\plugins".
+- Download and unpack the NppLspClient zip-archive (the NppLspClient_x*86 or 64*.zip from https://github.com/Ekopalypse/NppLspClient/releases to the folder "Notepad++\plugins".
 - Install a language server of your choice
 - Configure it by calling "Open configuration" from the menu NppLspClient plugin menu.
 (You will find a more detailed description in the howto.txt file.)